ROZALIYA0206/whitepaper/technical.md

 Incase of a faulty validator on the network delivering data, we want to be more accurate than taking a simplified average.

-We introduce a node layer with real-time market data integration using multiple data sources to reach value consensus.
+We introduce a validator/node layer with real-time market data integration using multiple data sources to reach price action consensus.
 The values are not always based on averages but

 ### 2.4 Ethereum Prototype Contracts